RL-VS/rlvs2021/docs/pg.md

 1. Introduction: the 4 routes to deep RL
 2. The Policy Search problem
+3. The policy gradient derivation (part 1/3)
+3. The policy gradient derivation (part 2/3)
-3. The policy gradient derivation
+3. The policy gradient derivation (part 3/3)
 4. PG with baseline versus Actor-Critic
 5. Bias-variance trade-off
 6. On-policy versus Off-policy